Family Educational Rights and Privacy Act

 Education Records.
-Any records (in handwriting, print, tapes, film or other medium) maintained by the University, an employee of the University or agent of the University which is related to the student.
+Any records (in handwriting, print, tapes, film or other medium) maintained by the University, an employee of the University or agent of the University that are directly related to a student.

 Directory Information.
-The following directory information may be made public unless the student desires to withhold any or all of this information: the student’s name, UIN (Universal Identification Number), local address, permanent address, email address, local telephone number, permanent telephone number, dates of attendance, program of study, classification, previous institution(s) attended, degrees received, honors and awards received, participation in officially recognized activities and sports, medical residence location (Health Science Center students), and medical residence specialization (Health Science Center students).
+Information contained in an education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
+The University has designated the following items as directory information, thus they may be made public unless the student submits a request to withhold any or all of this information: the student’s name; UIN (Universal Identification Number); local address; permanent address; email address; local telephone number; permanent telephone number; dates of attendance; program of study; classification; previous institution(s) attended; degrees, honors ,and awards received; participation in officially recognized activities and sports; medical residence location (Health Science Center students); and medical residence specialization (Health Science Center students).

 Statement of Rights

-Texas A&M University encourages students to exercise all of their rights under the Family Educational Rights and Privacy Act.
+Texas A&M University encourages students to exercise all of their rights under the Family Educational Rights and Privacy Act (20 U.S.C.
+1232g).
 Operating under the premise that the educational process is a cooperative venture between a student and the University, we emphasize the following rights of eligible students:

 All the rights and protections given students under FERPA belong to the student.
 However, information in student records may be provided to parents/legal guardians without the written consent of the student if the eligible student is a financial dependent of his or her parents/legal guardians as defined under Section 152 of the Internal Revenue Code of 1954.